 Northern Ireland is one of those places that reminded me just how beautiful the world is, how nice strangers can be, and that sometimes the journey isn’t easy but the destination is so worth it.
-Our trip to Northern Ireland with a toddler seemed to start out as a comedy of errors.
+Our Northern Ireland road trip seemed to start out as a comedy of errors.
 From our 5-day house rental being cancelled at the last minute to a flight cancellation that cut our trip short by two whole days, I thought we’d never make it to Ireland.
 Not only that, but it was our first trip to Europe with a toddler.
 (Cue nerves!)

 Fortunately, traveling with a toddler taught us a few things about flexibility.
-Our 10 day kid-friendly road trip through Northern Ireland (albeit shortened to a week) turned out to be the best trip we’ve had as a family to date.
+While our Northern Ireland road trip itinerary was shortened by a few days, it turned out to be the best trip we’ve had as a family to date.
 If you’re contemplating an Ireland road trip, I highly recommend going north.
 It was the perfect mix of relaxation and sightseeing, filled with a whole lot of beautiful outdoors, a little golf, a little history and even a little Game of Thrones.
-If you want a combination of touristy and off-the-beaten path attractions, this driving itinerary for a Northern Ireland road trip with kids (or without) is perfect for you.
+If you want a combination of touristy and off-the-beaten path attractions, this family-friendly driving itinerary for Northern Ireland is perfect for you.

 Toddling Traveler is an Amazon Affiliate and participates in other affiliate programs.
 That means we may earn a small commission for items purchased through our links, at no extra charge to you.

 Northern Ireland Driving Itinerary

 A few things to note about our road trip through Northern Ireland.

-First, I HIGHLY recommend extending your time to enjoy more than just 24 hours in Belfast.
+- I HIGHLY recommend extending your time to enjoy more than just 24 hours in Belfast.
 While it’s totally doable, there are so many fun things to do in Belfast that it’s tough to scratch the surface with less than 2 days there.
-Not only that, but it’s not ideal to stay in any one place for just a night when traveling with kids.
-Constantly changing your base can certainly add to the stress of traveling as a family!
+Plus, constantly changing your base location can add to the stress of traveling as a family.